Mayuwhim/mystery-hat-bot/README.md

 # mystery-hat-bot
 For da amazing bunker simulator

+Detects pixels to automate and optimize getting the forcefield hat

 * Make sure your monitor is set to 1080p!!
 Or else you will need to run the source code with modified parameters
 * Set zoom to 100, make sure taskbar exists and is on bottom
 * You need a JRE (Java Runtime Environment) for this